CohenLabPrinceton/Fluorescence-Reconstruction/README.md

 https://github.com/CohenLabPrinceton/Fluorescence-Reconstruction/tree/master/Lab_FRM

 There, you will be able to run a single Python script (called "main.py") which will process the data and train/test the model.
-A second script will enable you to use that trained model on new test images.
+A second script (called "process_new_images.py") will enable you to use that trained model on new test images.

 --------------------------------------------------------------------------------------------------